 Cyanine Dyes

-Cyanine dyes are high-performance fluorescent dyes structured through polymer chains, capable of absorption and emission across a broad wavelength range.
+Cyanine dyes are high-performance fluorescent chromophores consisting of conjugated polymethine chains, enabling strong absorption and emission over a broad wavelength range

 • Optical Properties: Absorption extending into the near-infrared (NIR) region, high molar absorptivity, and strong fluorescence signals.